Renewable energy in the European Union: Jobs

 Employment in the renewable energy industry has however fallen every year since 2011, reaching 34,300 jobs in 2016, according to annual data from the International Renewable Energy Agency.
 IRENA says economic crises and adverse policy conditions led to reduced investments in renewable energy in the EU.

 In 2012, the use of intermittent renewable energy caused, according to the German newspaper Der Spiegel, increasing electricity prices and grid instability induced power outages, created by renewable energy usage.
 It is also claimed by German heavy industry spokesmen that this has forced their industries to close, move overseas, and resulted in the loss of German heavy industry jobs.

 Fuel costs

 In 2010 renewables avoided €30bn in imported fuel costs.
 In 2010 EU supported renewable energy with €26bn.

 Statistics

+In January 2026, Ember's European Electricity Review 2026 reported that in 2025, wind and solar energy provided 30% of EU electricity, surpassing fossil power (29%) for the first time, and generating more power than fossil sources in 14 of 27 EU countries.

 Photovoltaics

 As of the end of 2013, cumulative capacity of solar PV accounted for almost 79 gigawatts and generated more than 80 terawatt-hours in the European Union.
 Including non-EU countries, a total of 81.5 GW had been installed.
 Although Europe has lost its leadership in solar deployment, the continent still accounts for about 59 percent of global installed photovoltaics.
 Solar PV covered 3 percent of the electricity demand and 6 percent of the peak electricity demand in 2013.
 Grid-connected photovoltaic power systems account for more than 99 percent of the overall capacity, while stand-alone photovoltaic power system have become insignificant.